dbrant/licheepi-nano-buildroot/README.md

 # Lichee Pi Nano Bootable Linux Image (Buildroot)

+(This is forked from [this original repo](https://github.com/unframework/licheepi-nano-buildroot) with some documentation updates specific for my purposes.)

 [Lichee Pi Nano](http://nano.lichee.pro/index.html) ([English article](https://www.cnx-software.com/2018/08/17/licheepi-nano-cheap-sd-card-sized-linux-board/)) is a very small single-board computer that is about the size of an SD card.
 It can run Linux.
 There is a good amount of official documentation on the [original manufacturer site](http://nano.lichee.pro/get_started/first_eye.html) (in Chinese, but easily readable thanks to Google Translate).
 However, the tooling used to build the full card/SPI-Flash images is mostly made up of custom shell scripts, and is not always easy to extend or maintain.

 This repository contains a Buildroot config extension that allows all of those build steps to be handled via a single Buildroot `make` command.
 That means fully building the U-Boot image, Linux kernel, the rootfs image and the final partitioned binary image for flashing onto the bootable SD card (SPI-Flash support is possible but not handled here yet).